Backblaze/b2-sdk-java/README.md

 Contributors
 ============

-In addition to the team at Backblaze, the following people have contributed questions and feedback to improve the SDK:
+In addition to the team at Backblaze, the following people have contributed to the SDK:

-* Kyle Hughart
+* Kyle Hughart: questions and feedback
+* Valentin Popov (valenpo): implemented getFileInfoByName() and deleteAllFilesInBucket().

 [integration checklist]: https://www.backblaze.com/b2/docs/integration_checklist.html
 [B2 API Docs]: https://www.backblaze.com/b2/docs/